KristofferC/PGFPlotsX.jl/docs/src/man/options.md

 \end{axis}
 ```

-This section shows the method for which to set and retrieve such options.
+This section shows the method for which to set and retrieve such options in Julia.

-!!! note
-    Sometimes examples are more telling than documentation so please check out [the examples](https://github.com/KristofferC/PGFPlotsXExamples).

 ## Setting options when constructing an object